BettercareHealth/bettercare/intrapartum-care/test-8.md

 	+	An intra-uterine contraceptive device
 	-	Spermicides
 6. Postcoital contraception with Norlevo, E-Gen-C or Ovral should be offered to a woman who has had a single episode of unprotected sexual intercourse:
-	+	Five days ago
+	+	5 days ago
-	-	Seven days ago
+	-	7 days ago
-	-	Ten days ago
+	-	10 days ago
 	-	When she misses her next expected period
 7. Risk factors for cardiovascular disease include:
 	-	Smoking under 30 years of age